leonblaeser/2021-ss-organizational-culture/coursework.md

 ### 6.2 Example: Soft-Culture 3M

-As a result of this soft and innovative culture 3M developed a new core competence, because employees developed projects such as:
+As a result of this soft and innovative culture 3M developed a new core competence.(Post-It-Note, Cellotape, Magnetic tape)

-- Cellotape
-- Magnetic tape
-- Post-It Note

 **BUT:**